EoghainOB/EoghainOB/README.md

 # Hello 👋

-My name is Eoghain, and I am a full stack `Javascript`/`Typescript` developer originally from Ireland 🇮🇪, living in the Netherlands 🇳🇱.
+My name is Eoghain, and I am a full stack / front end `Javascript`/`Typescript` developer originally from Ireland 🇮🇪, living in the Netherlands 🇳🇱.

 I love working with `React` or `Vue` together with APIs created using `Express` and Databases such as `MongoDB` and `SQLite`.
 I am happiest creating the front end but in the past weeks I have been getting more and more into the backend, working with authentication and encryption.
 I like to expand my knowledge even if it means getting out of my comfort zone.